omid/powe_rs/README.md

 # powe_rs

-A simple web UI to power off or reboot your Linux machine, with systemd integration.
+A simple web UI to power off or reboot your Linux machine in 5-4-3-2-1 seconds, by default on port 54321 — because, obviously.

 ---